Economics

 cief@ulima.edu.pe

-Keep your competences, skills and knowledge updated throughout your entire professional life.
+Keep your competencies, skills and knowledge updated throughout your entire professional life.

 GRADUATE STUDIES

-Our master's and doctoral programs focus on training interdisciplinary professionals who promote innovation, entrepreneurships and research.
+Our master's and doctoral programs focus on training interdisciplinary professionals who promote innovation, entrepreneurship and research.

 EXECUTIVE EDUCATION

-The Executive Education Bureau (DEC) at Universidad de Lima offers workshops, courses, and specialization programs to train executives, professionals, and businesspeople in specific management areas.
+The Executive Education Office (DEC) at Universidad de Lima offers workshops, courses, and specialization programs to train executives, professionals, and business leaders in key areas of management.

 STUDY ABROAD